Nissan Caravan: 2022 facelift

 The second facelift Caravan was launched for the Japanese market on 20 October 2021.
-It features the new flat-bottom steering wheel, while the layout of the dashboard remains the same.
-High-trim variants also get automatic climate control, a touchscreen infotainment system, and copper accents on the air-conditioning vents.
-The second facelift Caravan also comes with the latest version of the Nissan Intelligent Mobility safety suite of technology.
-As a result, lane departure warning, intelligent emergency brake, and intelligent around-view monitor are just some of the features that come standard on the second facelift Caravan.
+It features the new flat-bottom steering wheel.

 Subsequent to the OEM deal with Mitsubishi, Nissan also added Mitsubishi's 4N16 diesel engine at the time of the facelift.
 This was coupled to a new, 7-speed automatic transmission.

 In the Philippines, the facelifted Caravan was introduced on 24 October 2022 as the Urvan.
 It is offered in five grades: the entry-level 3-seater Cargo (Hi-roof), the mid-grade 15-seater and 18-seater Standard (Normal roof), the high-end 3-seater GX (Hi-roof), and the top-spec 15-seater Premium (Hi-roof).
 12-seater, Super Elite and Premium S grades were removed from the lineup.
 For the Philippine market, the Urvan retains the YD25DDTi diesel engine mated to a 5-speed manual transmission for all models and 5-speed automatic transmission which is only available for the GX and Premium grades.
+A rebadged Mitsubishi version is also available as the Mitsubishi Versa Van, which will go on sale in February 2026.

+Mitsubishi Versa

+On 22 November 2024, Mitsubishi Motors Philippines announced that they will be planning a new model for the Philippines market, which will be a rebadged variant of the E26 Nissan Urvan.
+On 14 May 2025, Nissan confirmed that they will be partnering with Mitsubishi for a van for the Philippine market.

+On 17 October 2025, Mitsubishi Motors Philippines confirmed that the Mitsubishi-based E26 Nissan Urvan will be named the Mitsubishi Versa; the name was last used decades ago on the Mitsubishi L300 passenger van.
+It was also announced that there will be multiple variants of the Mitsubishi Versa once it is launched.
+MMPC announced that the new Versa van will be powered by a 2488cc turbo-diesel engine.
+The van is expected to put out 129 PS and 356 Nm of torque since the Nissan Urvan E26 also uses the 2.5L YD25DDti turbo-diesel.
+Based on the variant listed by the LTO, the Versa Van will be offered in the GLX 2.5D 2WD MT model that's available as a 15-seater van.

+On 6 February 2026, the Versa was released in the Philippines.

+Size-wise, the Versa Van GLX MT will measure 4710mm long, 1695mm wide, 1999mm tall, and will have a 2555mm wheelbase.
+It will also have a ground clearance of 195mm and will roll on 15-inch wheels wrapped in 195/80 series tires.